-Growth rates based on recaptured fish were estimated using von Bertalanffy models for Bull Trout and Mountain Whitefish (Figure 26).
+Growth rates based on recaptured fish were estimated using von Bertalanffy models for Bull Trout, Largescale Sucker, and Mountain Whitefish (Figure 26).
 The growth model for Mountain Whitefish excluded all individuals larger than 250 mm in fork length, as explained in Section 3.7.2.
-Limited mark-recapture data prevented detailed growth-related analysis for all other species.

-Figure 26: Predicted von Bertalanffy growth curve for inter-year recaptured Bull Trout (all lengths) and Mountain Whitefish (≤ 250 mm) in the middle Columbia River study area, 2001-2018.
+Figure 26: Predicted von Bertalanffy growth curve for inter-year recaptured Bull Trout, Largescale Sucker, and Mountain Whitefish in the middle Columbia River study area, 2001-2019.

-Based on the von Bertalanffy growth model of recaptured individuals, the estimated growth coefficient of Bull Trout ranged from 0.12 to 0.24 between 2001 and 2018 (left panel; Figure 27), with the greatest estimates in 2010 (0.23) and 2017 (0.24).
-The estimated growth coefficient decreased in years immediately following the flow regime change from 0.23 in 2010 to 0.13 in 2015.
-However, values of the growth coefficient (k) after the flow regime change (2011-2018) were within the range observed during the previous flow regime (2001-2010).
-There was no significant difference in the estimated growth coefficient before and after the flow regime change (P = 0.7).
+Based on the von Bertalanffy growth model of recaptured individuals, the estimated growth coefficient of Bull Trout ranged from 0.12 to 0.25 between 2001 and 2019 (left panel; Figure 27), with the greatest estimates in 2010 (0.24) and 2017 (0.25).
+The estimated growth coefficient decreased in years immediately following the flow regime change from 0.24 in 2010 to 0.14 in 2016.
+However, values of the growth coefficient (k) after the flow regime change (2011-2019) were within the range observed during the previous flow regime (2001-2010).
+There was no significant difference in the estimated growth coefficient before and after the flow regime change (P = 0.7; effect size: -7%, CRI: -31% to 24%).
 As the von Bertalanffy model is non-linear, the predicted annual growth (change in body length) depends on the size of fish.
-The maximum growth rate during early life was used to compare between years and ranged from 104 mm/yr in 2008 to 203 mm/yr in 2017 (right panel; Figure 27).
+The maximum growth rate during early life was used to compare between years and ranged from 105 mm/yr in 2008 to 211 mm/yr in 2017 (right panel; Figure 27).

-Figure 27: Annual estimates of the von Bertalanffy growth coefficient (left panel) and predicted maximum growth (right panel) with 95% credible intervals for Bull Trout in the middle Columbia River study area, 2001 to 2018.
+Figure 27: Annual estimates of the von Bertalanffy growth coefficient (left panel) and predicted maximum growth (right panel) with 95% credible intervals for Bull Trout in the middle Columbia River study area, 2001 to 2019.
 The dotted line represents the implementation of the minimum flow release and REV5 operations.